-I have been losing my mind all weekend about our talk with the triceratops.
+I have been losing my mind all weekend about our talk with the Thornton triceratops.
 I did a screencast of the chat we had and it was amazing.
 However, I do not have permission to show the students featured, on my blog, so I will not be posting it.
 I do have answers to several of the questions that were asked on my Facebook page and am going to share them below!

 1. Could there be more in the area?

-Yes! in fact Colorado is known to be a great place for dinosaurs because of our topography and placement on the K/T boundary which is the little layer of rock that represents the worst day on Earth when the astroid hit the Earth and wiped out more than 1/2 of life on Earth.
+Yes!
+In fact Colorado is known to be a great place for dinosaurs because of our topography and placement on the K/T boundary which is the little layer of rock that represents the worst day on Earth when the astroid hit the Earth and wiped out more than 1/2 of life on Earth.

-2. Was it young or old?
+2. Was the Thornton Triceratops young or old?

 |The bones in orange were the ones that were already removed from the site|

-3. How long has it been there?
+3. How long has the Thornton Triceratops been there?

 Colorado lies on the K/T boundary as mentioned above so we can date this fossil to about 66 millions years old.

-4. How did it get there?
+4. How did the Thornton Triceratops get there?

 Triceratops lived in this area.
 They are still excavating and so they are not sure how it died or if it was killed by something, but they hope to get more clues as they remove more of the fossils.